pk-hash/test2/examples/README.md

 # Example Values Files

-This directory contains environment-specific value files for deploying applications using the base-nginx chart.
+This directory contains environment-specific value files for deploying applications using the project chart.

 ## Directory Structure